 Hypersensitivity Reactions Including Anaphylaxis:

-As with any other IM injections, Beyfortus should be given with caution to individuals with thrombocytopenia, any coagulation disorder or to individuals on anticoagulation therapy.1
+As with any other IM intramuscular injections, Beyfortus should be given with caution to infants and children with thrombocytopenia, any coagulation disorder or to individuals on anticoagulation therapy.1

 Serious allergic reactions have occurred with Beyfortus.
-The most common adverse reactions are rash (0.9%) and injection site reactions (0.3%).1 You may report side effects to FDA at 1-800-FDA-1088.
+The most common adverse reactions are rash (0.9%) and injection site reactions (0.3%).
+You may report side effects to the FDA at 1-800-FDA-1088.1

-- Inactive ingredients: arginine hydrochloride monohydrate, histidine, L-histidine hydrochloride monohydrate, polysorbate 80, sucrose and water for injection
+- Inactive ingredients: arginine hydrochloride monohydrate, histidine, L-histidine hydrochloride monohydrate, polysorbate 80, sucrose and water for injection1

 For more information and future updates, sign up for Beyfortus emails or request to speak with a representative.
 For further support, call 1-855-BEYFORTUS (1-855-239-3678).